“What are the ingredients in a baby soap and why do you recommend we use a baby ubtan instead?”

 Krya offers 3 baby skin cleansing traditional powders: Krya baby girl ubtan, Krya baby boy ubtan and Krya gentle baby bodywash powder (a unisex product).

-If you are looking for a special product by gender, we recommend using the Krya baby boy / girl ubtans.
+If you are looking for a special product by gender, we recommend using the Krya baby boy ubtan OR Krya baby girl ubtan.
 If you have twins, or would like a unisex product, you can choose the Krya Gentle baby bodywash powder.
 All 3 products can be used from one week of the baby’s birth.

 Traditionally, a newborn baby is massaged with a traditional ayurvedic oil from the first day of birth.
 For one week, we use only herbal water to wash the baby.
 From one week onwards, we may use any of the Krya baby ubtans / bodywash products.